 h.
 Total gross income (f+g)

-This total is calculated automatically from your charity's total revenue/receipts and other income.
+This total is calculated automatically from your responses to questions f-g.

 i.
 Employee expenses

 Employee expenses/payments include salaries and wages incurred to staff employed by your charity.